VoronDesign/Voron-Hardware/Klipper_Expander/Documentation/README.md

 ## Why do I want this?

 The Expander gives you extra connectivity that suppliments your main MCU(s) without the cost and size of a full board.
-Also you can use an Expander to run devices at a different voltage than the main MCU. i.e. Noctua fans are 12V where the main MCU is 24V
+You can also use an Expander to run devices at a different voltage than the main MCU; i.e. Noctua fans are 12V where the main MCU is 24V

 ## How do I get one?

 Included in this repository are [Production Files](../Production_Files) which you can use to order from [JLCPCB](https://jlcpcb.com) or anywhere else you order boards from.
-Alternatively, on the Voron Discord you may find someone selling one preassembled if you post in #flea-market
+Alternatively, on the Voron Discord you may find someone selling one preassembled boards if you post in `#flea-market`